adamw1221/CS495-Lab-Inventory-Group-F/test.md

     3. Enter **"Available : Never"** for *Changes*
     4. Click **Update Equipment**
     5. You should get a notification of a document successfully updated.
-    6. Can further verify by repeating this update, which will show that 0 documents were removed.
+    6. Can further verify by repeating this update, which will show that 0 documents were updated.

 3. Login

     1. Visit our login link above
     2. Enter **classmate** for username and password.
-    3. You should be redirected to **"My Checkouts"** ( a student view) after successfully logging in.
+    3. You should be redirected to **"My Checkouts"** (in a student view) after successfully logging in.
         3. If this doesn't work you should remain on the login page.
     4. If you attempt to visit any of the pages above (add, update, remove) you should get an error screen, forcing you to go back to the Checkout or Return page.
     5. ![Add Part](img/no_auth.png)